Zubax/canface_cf1/tools/drwatson/README.md

 Please read this for installation instructions: <https://kb.zubax.com/x/NoEh>.

-After checking out this repository and all of its submodules (`git clone --recursive <URL of the repository>`), execute `sudo ./setup.sh`, and you're ready to get started:
+After checking out this repository and all of its submodules (`git clone --recursive <URL of the repository>`), execute `./setup.sh`, and you're ready to get started:

 ```bash
 ./run.sh --help